libraun/MyLLM/README.md

 # MyLLM
 Baby's First LLM.

+## Introducing the World's Greatest Homebrewed LLM!

+It sometimes works!

 ## Why was this created?

 I couldn't get an OpenAI key, so I made this out of spite.
 Just get an OpenAI key instead (if you can).